-- The file cannot be opened first without being restored. - When restored, the file extension becomes a .OBW (see the pros and cons listed earlier). - Changes made to a restored version of this file type cannot be merged later into the original data file
+- The file cannot be opened first without being restored. - When restored, the file extension becomes a .QBW (see the pros and cons listed earlier). - Changes made to a restored version of this file type cannot be merged later into the original data file.

-To restore a backup file, select File, Open or Restore Company, Restore a Backup Copy from the menu bar.
+To restore a backup file from the menu bar, select File, Open or Restore Company and select the Restore a Backup Copy option.